Due to COVID-19, HCA’s lobby is closed. Learn more about your customer service options.

 - Contact the Social Security Administration

 About 90 days before your employer-paid coverage or continuation coverage ends, contact the Social Security Administration to enroll in Medicare Part A and Part B if you or any dependents you wish to cover are entitled to Medicare.

 - Request a retiree enrollment packet

 60 days before your employer-paid coverage or continuation coverage ends request a retiree enrollment packet.
 Call 1-800-200-1004.
 We will send you a Retiree Enrollment Guide, which includes applications and information.

 - Return your completed retiree application

-Within 60 days after your employer-paid coverage or continuation coverage ends return your completed retiree application and any applicable forms to the PEBB Program.
+Within 60 days after your employer-paid coverage or continuation coverage ends return your completed retiree application and any other applicable forms to the PEBB Program.

-Complete the Retiree Coverage Election Form (form A) and any other documents and mail or hand deliver it to us as instructed on the form.
+Submit the Retiree Coverage Election Form (form A) and any required forms and mail or hand deliver it to us as instructed on the form.
 We must receive your form no later than 60 days after your employer-paid coverage or continuation coverage ends.
 You must submit Form A even if you decide to defer (postpone) your enrollment.

-If you or any covered dependents are entitled to Medicare, you must enroll in and remain enrolled in Medicare Part A and Part B and remain enrolled to keep your PEBB coverage.
-Please include a copy of the Medicare card with your enrollment form(s).
-Write your full name and the last four digits of your Social Security number on the copy of your card.
-If you wish to enroll dependents who are entitled to Medicare, include a copy of their Medicare ID card.
+If you or any covered dependents are entitled to Medicare, you or your covered dependent must enroll in and remain enrolled in Medicare Part A and Part B to keep your PEBB retiree health plan coverage.
+Please include a copy of the Medicare card or Medicare entitlement letter with your enrollment form(s).
+Write your full name and the last four digits of your Social Security number on the document.

-For more help see Completing the retiree forms.
+For more help and additional forms required see Completing the retiree forms.